stopsopa/tsdi-lite/README.md

 // }
 ```

-# WARNING:
+# Warnings & Recommendations:

-Be aware that you have to follow natural order of registering services.
+When using any Dependency Injection (DI) container, keep the following guidelines in mind to avoid common pitfalls.

+1. **Register Services in the Correct Order**

-First create instances of services and only after try to obtaine them to inject somewhere else.
-But that is the general principle of pretty much all DI containers.
+   Ensure that services are registered in the appropriate order.
+Always create and register instances of services before attempting to obtain them for injection elsewhere.
+This is a general rule across DI containers.

-Also avoid circular dependencies.
-If absolutely needed then inject the container itself and get the service from it when needed inside dependant serivice.
+2. **Avoid Circular Dependencies**

+   Circular dependencies should generally be avoided.
+If you absolutely must use one, consider injecting the DI container itself, allowing you to retrieve the required service when needed within the dependent service.
+However, be aware that this approach has trade-offs:

+    - **Loose Coupling Violation**:

-But this way you violate the principle of loose coupling.
+      By directly referencing another service’s identifier, you’re creating a tight coupling between services, which goes against the principle of loose coupling.

-Because that service will have to know the service it needs by it's id.
-Therefore you are de facto coupling them with each other.
+    - **Container-Specific Dependence**:

-Additionally this way also you are coupling your service with this particular implementation of DI container too.
+      This approach makes your service dependent on this specific DI container implementation, reducing flexibility.

+3. **Use Interfaces for Dependencies**

+   Define dependencies in terms of interfaces rather than concrete implementations.
+This practice enhances loose coupling, allowing you to swap implementations more easily without modifying dependent services.

 # How to use in the prod